mldelaney94/dotfiles/README.md

 coc, requires node.js and visual studio c++ tools, when complete, if javascript error, call :call coc#util#install()

-install python3 and add to path install NUMpy
+install python3 (64bit is important) and add to path install NUMpy

 install mingw for C and C++ 64 bit (64 bit is important)